Nishikata97/IAVESC/README.md

 ## Code

-This is the source code for the Paper: _Exploring Substitutable and Complementary Relations for Dual-view Session-based Recommendation_.
+This is the source code for the Paper: _Enhancing Session-based Recommendation with Contrastive Learning from Intent and Attribute Views by Exploring Substitutable and Complementary Relations_.

 ## Requirements